Military Technology

 After all, most dreams occur during REM.

-In fact, MIT came up with hand-wearable electronic device called Dormio “to automatically generate serial auditory dream incubations at sleep onset, wherein targeted information is repeatedly presented during the hypnagogic period, enabling direct incorporation of this information into dream content, process we call targeted dream incubation (TDI).”
+In fact, MIT came up with hand-wearable electronic device called Dormio “to automatically generate serial auditory dream incubations at sleep onset, wherein targeted information is repeatedly presented during the hypnagogic period, enabling direct incorporation of this information into dream content, a process we call targeted dream incubation (TDI).”

 While targeted dream incubation may be beyond the scope of REM REST, Science Alert says that there is “a similar experimental method called targeted memory reactivation (TMR), which reactivates specific memories that are triggered by a cue delivered during sleep,” which may prove interesting.